fscelliott/docsdonewell/_posts/2020-12-15-docs-first-prerelease-package-test.md

 ---

 I'm all about a docs-first approach -- for example, in the latest SDK domain-model overhaul I participated in, I was able to contribute to the API's call signature consistency by commenting early on the technical design docs.

 I'm also about testing my code samples as early as possible!
 And today I found a way to do it in Python; hope it helps other!
-I'm sure it's quite familiar to QA teams, but it was my first time figuring it out (guess I've never been so ahead of a release curve as now).
+I'm sure this trick is quite familiar to QA teams, but it was my first time figuring it out (guess I've never been so ahead of a release curve as now).

 ### Question:
 I wanted to test a prerelease branch of an SDK hosted as a python package on Github.